didds088/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - grep -A 3 "root" /etc/passwd displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
 - grep -v "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
 - grep ^[a-zA-Z] /etc/ssh/sshd_config displays all lines of the file /etc/ssh/sshd_config starting with a letter
+- tr Ac Ze replaces all characters A and c from input to Z and e respectively